Kitesurfing at Exmouth

 Hazards

-The main car park for Sideshore is right above the launch on Queen's Drive — large vehicles and campervans have space here.
+Exmouth is on the A376 from Exeter, roughly 12 miles south of the city — follow signs for the seafront and Queen's Drive.
+Sideshore is right on the seafront with a large car park directly above the launch, with space for long vehicles and campervans.
 East Devon District Council (EDDC) manage several seafront car parks with long-stay options.
 Check current charges and overnight campervan availability on the EDDC parking page.

 Check live conditions at Exmouth